 CoreStack provides a wide range of Pre-defined standards which can help in achieving Compliance and Security standards.
 These are Pre-loaded for all subscriptions and can be executed on-demand or scheduled.

 These standards are available across all tenants and are created by the Product Administrator.
 It is managed by CoreStack.
-In on-premise installations, it will be managed by the on-site administrator.
+In on-premises installations, it will be managed by the on-site administrator.

 These standards can be created by end users.
 These standards would be visible only for users within the tenant.
 You can add more standards or edit/delete existing standards in this tab based on your role and access policies.